-The Fresh Prince of Bel-Air is an iconic sitcom and 90's staple and its theme song still inspires impassioned singalongs in bars and cars across the country.
+The Fresh Prince of Bel-Air is an iconic sitcom and a '90s staple.
+Its theme song still inspires impassioned sing-alongs in bars and cars across the world.
 No one can stop themselves from joining in when they hear "Now this is a story all about how..."
-As loved as this show is, many viewers aren't aware of all the Fresh Prince fan theories that cast the show in an entirely different light.
+As loved as the show is, many viewers aren't aware of all the Fresh Prince fan theories that cast the show in an entirely different light.

-What if the "one little fight" that Will gets himself into in West Philadelphia - the one that scared his mother so much she sent him to Bel-Air - was so bad that Will didn't make it out alive?
-What if he was shot or stabbed instead of being picked up and indelicately spun around?
-This theoretical fight then becomes the inciting incident of the series that sends Will to the afterlife.
+What if the "one little fight" that Will gets himself into in West Philadelphia - the one that scares his mother so much she sends him to Bel-Air - is so bad that Will doesn't make it out alive?
+What if he is shot or stabbed instead of being picked up and indelicately spun around?

 This fight then becomes the inciting incident for Will's trip to the afterlife.